ghi-electronics/Docs/software/netmf/getting-started.md

 The following sections are a quick introduction to the power and ease of debugging NETMF applications.

-Start running the program by pressing `F11` (instead of `F5`), this will "step" into the application instead of just running it; after deployment, the program starts to run and stops at the very first line of the code.
+Start running the program by pressing `F11` (instead of `F5`), this will "step" into the application instead of just running it.
+After deployment, the program starts to run and stops at the very first line of the code.
 This is indicated by the yellow arrow.

 ![Yellow arrow](images/yellow-arrow.jpg)